2nd Corinthians Chapters 8 and 9 - John Karmelich

 supply what they need, so that in turn their plenty will supply what you need.

-have too much, and he who gathered little did not have too little."
+did not have too much, and he who gathered little did not have too

 a)

-come a day when the church in Jerusalem may have to take up a collection for
+there may come a day when the church in Jerusalem may have to take up a

 b)